Rosuav/MustardMine/README.md

   selecting a pre-built setup?
 * Prepopulate new accounts with some examples, including several in the same category, to show how this would be useful
-* Need feedback on update/tweet now that it's all AJAXy
-  - Especially with the tweet - it needs to clear the form and add the "Scheduled Tweets" entry at the top.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.